Teaching and Learning

 Perched on the side of a full-size GAA pitch, the Tailteann Sports Complex houses a basketball court, indoor soccer courts, badminton courts, volleyball courts, table-tennis facilities, weights room, dance studios, teaching gyms and changing room facilities.

 MIC's rich history and contemporary vigour can be seen in the original main structure, the Foundation Building.
-The first stone was laid in 1899 and it is still in full use today for teaching, office space, student accommodation and dining.
+The first stone was laid in 1899 and it is still in full use today for teaching, office space, and dining.

 Browse the Limerick campus map to find out where all these buildings are located.